Daniel-SanchezG/juego_de_la_vida/README.md

 Este codigo ha sido copiado de https://github.com/alexFocus92/juego_de_la_vida.

 This si my first github project.
 Has been created to learn the github workflow.
-The game of life is an cellular automatra designed by the british mathematician John Horton Conway in 1970.
+The game of life is an cellular automata designed by the british mathematician John Horton Conway in 1970.